 3. Are battery containers suitable for small municipalities?

-Yes, they can be tailored for both large and small municipalities, depending on the energy needs.
+Yes, they can be tailored for use in both large and small municipalities, depending on energy needs.

 4. How long does a battery container last?